ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Death certificates in Alabama are not open to the public until 25 years from the death date.
 The Alabama Vital Records Office only accepts requests for death certificates less than 25 years from the decedent's direct relatives and persons with immediate and tangible interests, including:

-• The decadent’s birth parents
+• The decedent's birth parents

 • Husband or wife